davidson16807/sublime_contextual_move/README.md

 If you open the search panel, they'll move between search results.

-You can press other keys to toggle move behavior:
+You can press other keys to modify move behavior:

 Hotkey|Move Behavior|Mneumonic
 ----------|----------|----------